hcgatewood23/hcgatewood23.github.io/src/plex-homescreen.md

 Plex's homescreen has a "Pinned" view and an "All" view.
 This page will show you how to fix the "Pinned" view to show our media server's movies and TV.

+## Step 0: go to Plex

+Click [this link to go to our Plex](https://plex.hcgatewood.io/).
+Log in if you haven't already.

 ## Step 1: click "More"

 <p align="center"><img src="assets/img/step-1.png" width=80%></p>